nikunj165/job-scheduler-fampay/README.md

 - Execution results and failures
 - System errors and warnings

-Configure logging output with the `--logfile` flag.
+Configure logging output with the `--logfile` flag or use `docker-compose logs`.

 ## 🤝 Contributing